-The purpose of this competition is to determine the competitor/team that can, using both powerful technique and strategy, achieve the most points on performing the five defined techniques.
-The techniques to be performed would be either, "side piercing kick (yop cha jirugi), turning kick (dolyo chagi), reverse turning kick (bandae dolyo chagi), forefist punch(Ap joomok jirugi) and knifehand strike (Sonkal taerigi)", or "side piercing kick (yop cha jirugi), turning kick (dolyo chagi), knifehand strike (Sonkal taerigi) back piercing kick (Dwitcha jirugi) and elbow thrust (Palkup tulgi) ",dependent on the division.
+The purpose of this competition is to determine the competitor/team that can, using both powerful technique and strategy, achieve the most points on performing the three defined techniques.
+The techniques to be performed would be either, "side piercing kick (yop cha jirugi), turning kick (dolyo chagi), forefist punch(Ap joomok jirugi)-males or knifehand strike (Sonkal taerigi)-females, dependent on the division.